srijan-paul/srijan-paul.github.io/src/content/current/index.md

 Earlier this year, I came across [Peritext](https://www.inkandswitch.com/peritext/) – a CRDT for collaborative rich text editing.
 I skimmed over the authors' blog post, a research paper by the same team, and some related literature on distributed data structures.
-Peritext seemed simple enough that it made me want to implement it and see if I can make something useful out of it.
+Peritext seemed simple enough that I wanted to implement it and see if I can make something useful out of it.
 With that goal in mind, I set out to build a browser-based collaborative rich text editor... *from scratch*.

 I've always hated losing my zest for personal projects to a pile of third party libraries.